-You can manage certificates for handling SSL-secured web traffic on Secure Web Gateway and make them available for cloud use.
+You can manage certificates for handling SSL-secured web traffic on Web Gateway and make them available for cloud use.

-Certificates used to prove authorization of Certificate Authorities (CAs) can be added by generating or importing them on Secure Web Gateway.
+Certificates used to prove authorization of Certificate Authorities (CAs) can be added by generating or importing them on Web Gateway.
 They can then be made available to Skyhigh Security WSGS when this service is managed on the Skyhigh CASB platform.

 When managed on this platform, Skyhigh Security WSGS is part of the solution known as Skyhigh Security Mobile Cloud Security (MMCS) 2.0, which allows mobile devices to be included among the end-user systems that Skyhigh Security WSGS protects.

-You can add CA certificates on the Secure Web Gateway interface.
+You can add CA certificates on the Web Gateway interface.
 The certificates are stored, along with user and group mapping information as configuration for MMCS.

-The synchronization process that is in place to synchronize configuration data between Secure Web Gateway and Skyhigh Security WSGS under what is known as the Web Hybrid solution ensures that any MMCS configuration created or modified on Secure Web Gateway is known on Skyhigh Security WSGS.
+The synchronization process that is in place to synchronize configuration data between Web Gateway and Skyhigh Security WSGS under what is known as the Web Hybrid solution ensures that any MMCS configuration created or modified on Web Gateway is known on Skyhigh Security WSGS.

 MMCS configuration data is stored in a database on Skyhigh Security WSGS and read by dedicated services on globally distributed nodes called Points of Presence (PoPs).
 These nodes serve as VPN gateways.
 They provide VPN connectivity for the mobile devices of cloud users who are attempting to gain web access.

 Managing CA certificates for cloud use on Web Gateway includes: